-We combine targeted marketing strategies based on market research with detailed technical plans and financial modeling to produce fully integrated brewery business plans that have been used time and time again to successfully raise money from private equity firms, commercial banks, development banks and individual investors.
-Our collaborative approach quickly puts craft breweries on the path to success.
+We combine targeted marketing strategies based on market research with detailed technical plans and financial modeling to produce fully integrated business plans that have been used time and time again to successfully raise money from private equity firms, commercial banks, development banks and individual investors.
+Our collaborative approach quickly puts new breweries and beverage companies on the path to success.
 Our business plans feature three core components:

 Our market review provides sufficient and appropriate evidence to act as the basis for growth estimates and potential sales volumes.
-We begin by capturing the context (national and local trends and dynamics, demographics, seasonality and per capita consumption) and regulatory and competitive environment surrounding the brewery, such as competitive analysis, tax structure and unique market characteristics.
-Further, the market review develops the brand strategy and looks at pricing, promotion and packaging strategies that account for the subtleties and idiosyncrasies of local market dynamics.
+We begin by capturing the context (national and local trends and dynamics, demographics, seasonality and per capita consumption) and regulatory and competitive environment, such as competitive analysis, tax structure and unique market characteristics.
+Further, the market review develops the brand foundations, product portfolios and looks at pricing, promotion and packaging strategies that account for the subtleties and idiosyncrasies of local market dynamics.

-The technical assessment takes the types of beer to be produced, sales projections, and client vision into account to determine the critical technical requirements for the new business.
-We consider the brewery space and structural needs and utility requirements, projected production variables, annual production capacities, and the brewery equipment and technology necessary to meet the production, packaging and logistical needs.
-Our detailed report provides a comprehensive analysis of all the technical requirements for the brewery.
+The technical assessment takes the types of beer and other beverages to be produced, sales projections, and client vision into account to determine the critical technical requirements for the new business.
+We consider the facility space and structural needs and utility requirements, projected production variables, annual production capacities, and the equipment and technology necessary to meet the production, packaging and logistical needs.
+Our detailed report provides a comprehensive analysis of all the technical requirements for the facility.